-Within the continuing adverse economic environment, the Group managed not only to stabilize its operations, but to achieve notable progress in several sections.
-The Group maintained its market share in the stock exchange transactions (5,01%), while new products were added, such as the distribution of highly ranked foreign Mutual Funds and added an offering in Private Banking services, and additional income of €1.322ths due to participation of IBG Management AEDAKES to the Jessica program.
+Within the continuing adverse economic environment, the Bank managed not only to stabilize its operations, but to achieve notable progress in several sections.
+The Bank maintained its market share in the stock exchange transactions (5,01%), while new products were added, such as the distribution of highly ranked foreign Mutual Funds and added an offering in Private Banking services.
 At the same time the cost rationalisation plan of personnel expenses and operating expenses was successfully implemented.
-For example a self-owned office space in Syntagma square was utilized as a customer's point of service.